galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
-> 3. Apply the tags `#shr` and `#wt` to one of the datasets, with respect to the initial labels.
+> 3. Apply the tags `#shr` and `#wt` to each of the datasets, with respect to the initial labels.
 These tags will be inherited for each task that the dataset undergoes.
 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >